-This Faculty Handbook describes rights, responsibilities and expectations for faculty and academic personnel at Trinity Washington University.
+This Faculty Handbook describes rights, responsibilities and expectations for faculty and academic personnel.
 This Handbook does not attempt to define all employment-related policies and benefits for all academic personnel.
-Rather, the provisions of this Handbook cover those specific areas in which commonly accepted professional policies and practices distinguish faculty from other employees of the university.
+Rather, the provisions of this Handbook cover those specific areas in which commonly accepted professional policies and practices distinguish faculty from other employees of the College.

 With regard to certain kinds of benefits and conduct, contemporary law and regulations do not distinguish faculty from other employees.
-In those instances, sections of the Employee Handbook also apply to faculty and other academic personnel (e.g., applicability of provisions for equitable participation in benefits like tuition remission, TIAA/CREF, health and life insurance, and broad applicability of ADA, Harassment Policy, Title IX and Sexual Misconduct Policies, Drug-Free Workplace Requirements and other regulations), and the Employee Handbook should be read as a companion piece to the Faculty Handbook for those purposes.
+In those instances, sections of the Employee Handbook also apply to faculty and other academic personnel (e.g., applicability of provisions for equitable participation in benefits like tuition remission, TIAA/CREF, health and life insurance, and broad applicability of ADA, Sexual Harassment Policy, Drug-Free Workplace Requirements), and the Employee Handbook should be read as a companion piece to the Faculty Handbook for those purposes.

-The policies of the Faculty Handbook provide for the well-being of the faculty of Trinity and for the promotion of Trinity's mission and strategic goals.
-The university may revise these policies as necessary, upon recommendation of the faculty and president, subject to the approval of the Board of Trustees.
+The policies of the Faculty Handbook provide for the well being of the faculty of Trinity College and for the promotion of Trinity's mission and strategic goals.
+The College may revise these policies as necessary, upon recommendation of the faculty and president, subject to the approval of the Board of Trustees.
+This 1998 Faculty Handbook replaces the 1985 Faculty Handbook as amended, except in those cases indicated infra where select provisions of the 1985 Handbook may continue to apply to certain faculty hired under that document.